sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 Papers submitted to the Computing Education Research track describe an empirical computing education project.

-Computing Education Research papers should adhere to rigorous standards, describing hypotheses, methods, and results as is typical for research studies.
-These normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics relevant to computing education with statistical rigor; methods or techniques in computing education; evaluation of pedagogical approaches; and studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors, and issues of gender, diversity, and underrepresentation.
+Computing Education Research papers should adhere to rigorous standards, describing research questions, hypotheses, methods, results, and limitations, as is typical and expected of research studies.
+These papers normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics; teaching and learning methods or techniques; evaluation of pedagogical approaches; studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors; and issues of gender, diversity, equity, and underrepresentation.
 We welcome replication papers and papers that present null or negative results that meet the criteria below.

 For a typical paper in this track, here are some key factors to include (as an author) and to look for (as a reviewer):